PaddlePaddle/PaddleSeg/EISeg/med3d/README_en.md

 - [2022-09] EISeg-Med3D is officially released, **a user-friendly, efficient and intelligent 3D medical image annotation platform** including high-precision models on specified vertebral data.

 ## <img src="https://user-images.githubusercontent.com/34859558/190049708-7a1cee3c-322b-4263-9ed0-23051825b1a6.png" width="30"/> EISeg-Med3D Model
 The EISeg-Med 3D model structure is shown in the figure below.
-We innovatively introduce the 3D model into the medical interactive segmentation, and modify the point sampler module and the click feature  extrator of RITM to be compatible with 3D data, so as to directly label 3D medical images.
-Compared with 2D interactive annotation on 3D images, our method is more acurate and more efficient.
+We innovatively introduce the 3D model into the medical interactive segmentation, and modify the point sampler module and the click feature extractor of RITM to be compatible with 3D data, so as to directly label 3D medical images.
+Compared with 2D interactive annotation on 3D images, our method is more accurate and more efficient.

 The overall model includes two parts: click generation module, click feature generation module, click feature and input image fusion and segmentation model:
 * Click generation module 3D click sampler: generate the positive and negative click through sampling on the 3D labelled data directly, where the positive point is a random point at the center of the 3D target segment, and the negative point is a random point at the edge of the 3D target segment.